 The alumni representative's most valuable contribution is providing a student/young professional perspective during Board discussions.
 As a whole, the BOD is very focused on how it can provide BAP members with value even after they graduate from college and how alumni can further benefit student members.

 There are two in-person board meetings (one of which is immediately before the annual meeting) and many conference call meetings throughout the year.
 In addition, each of the alumni Reps travel to four regional meetings and the annual meeting each year.
 At each of the regional meetings, alumni Reps are in charge of either facilitating a panel of BAP alums or giving a presentation on the current BAP initiatives or a topic of value to the student-audience during a professional session.
 The week to week time commitment varies, but alumni Reps are expected to prioritize this position alongside their work.
-In general, alumni Reps are expected to dedicate approximately 5-12 hours per week to BAP, in order to continue to move the initiatives of the BOD forward.
+In general, alumni reps are expected to dedicate approximately 160-200 hours per year to BAP, in order to continue to move the initiatives of the BOD forward.